We believe everyone should have hope for a better, healthier tomorrow.

 Throughout their careers — in which Tad founded Connecticut’s first adaptive fitness center and Joanne worked as a practicing physical therapist and administrator — they have made countless sacrifices to help and heal others.
 They have a real-world understanding of the barriers for people living with physical disabilities.

-Since 2010, we have grown into a movement, empowering people to make meaningful progress towards healthier, happier, more independent lives.
-MWH has searched the globe for very effective, yet affordable, evidence-based rehab solutions and technology.
+Since 2010, MWH has grown into a movement.
+We have searched the globe for very effective, yet affordable, evidence-based rehab solutions and technologies.

 “We have proven that if given the right opportunity, skills, and resources close to home, everyone can and will make progress towards their fitness and recovery goals.
 Moving everyday matters, and moving everyday makes us happy.”

 In 2019, we relocated to a larger facility and added more insurance-based therapies to our existing programs.
-In 2020, we expanded our support strategies to include more assistive technology, skills, and job training.
+In 2020, we expanded our support strategies to include job and technology training.

-As MWH grows, we look forward to engaging with all stakeholders and communities in order to serve more people throughout Connecticut.
+As MWH grows, we look forward to engaging with all stakeholders and communities in order to serve more people throughout the country.